heliosdrm/GRUtils.jl/usage/basics.md

 dev GRUtils
 ```

 This package depends on [GR](https://github.com/jheinen/GR.jl).
-If you don't have it installed before, GRUtils will install it and its dependencies.
+If you don't have it installed before, GRUtils will install GR and its dependencies.
 Building GR ocassionally fails; so to ensure that everything will work, check the messages printed after the installation, and if there is some error related to "Building GR", retry:

 ```julia-console
 # In "normal" REPL